 The city of Heidelberg, Germany is dominated by the remains of a sprawling red sandstone complex that towers over its old town.
-Built over a span of 400 years, Heidelberg Castle became a mélange of all the architectural styles that were popular along the way, everything from Gothic to Renaissance.
+Built over a span of 400 years, Heidelberg Castle (Schloss Heidelberg in German) became a mélange of all the architectural styles that were popular along the way.
+It's got bits of everything, from Gothic to Renaissance.

 Our Heidelberg Castle tour

 Our castle tour focused on the castle's exterior.
 The castle's red sandstone is dramatic, but don't miss the gardens.
 They are also beautiful and worth spending time in.

 Viewing the interiors is only possible in a guided tour, which the castle offers daily.
 That said, we didn't go inside.
 Perhaps that was due to time constraints.

 I'll share the details about how to visit Heidelberg Castle below.

 One of our favorite highlights from our castle visit was the incredible panoramic view we got from the Great Terrace.
 Looking over the castle walls offered so much to see: Heidelberg's famous bridge, the Neckar River itself, and the city’s rooftops below.

 Back in the day, the local wine growers paid their taxes by delivering wine to the castle.
 As the years went on and taxes went up, the castle couldn't keep up with drinking all that income.
 By 1591, they needed a huge barrel to store all their “excess revenue.”

 The story goes that the court dwarf, who was in charge of guarding the cask, had an uncanny ability to drink large quantities of wine.
 He died after mistakenly drinking a glass of water.

 Anyway, in the mid-1700s, the castle owners built an even bigger barrel, big enough to hold 55,345 gallons of wine.
 Rather than waste all that space, they installed a dance floor on the top.